H3AR7B3A7/SecondBrain/Code/Languages/JavaScript/Typescript/Typescript.md

 # TypeScript

 TypeScript is a programming language developed and maintained by Microsoft.
 It is a strict syntactical superset of [[JavaScript]] and adds optional static typing to the language.
-TypeScript is designed for the development of large applications and transcompiles to JavaScript.
+TypeScript is designed for the development of large applications and transpiles to JavaScript.
 As TypeScript is a superset of JavaScript, existing JavaScript programs are also valid TypeScript programs.

 TypeScript may be used to develop JavaScript applications for both client-side and server-side execution (as with [[Node.js]] or [[Deno]]).
 There are multiple options available for transcompilation.
 Either the default TypeScript Checker can be used, or the Babel compiler can be invoked to convert TypeScript to JavaScript.

 [Official Typescript pages](https://www.typescriptlang.org/)

+## Install

+> npm i -g typescript

+## Transpile

+> tsc basic.ts

+> tsc --target ES2022 --outDir js basic.ts

+## Generate tsconfig

+> tsc --init

 ## Let
 We use 'let' instead of 'var' to make sure our variable doesn't leak outside the scope: